Airport Connections (SFO & OAK)

 To Downtown Oakland

-Board an Antioch train to the City Center/12th Street Station and you'll be right in downtown, a few blocks from Oakland Chinatown and Jack London Square.
+Board an Antioch train or Richmond train to the City Center/12th Street Station and you'll be right in downtown, a few blocks from Oakland Chinatown and Jack London Square.

 Returning to SFO

-Take any SFO-bound train from any downtown San Francisco BART station.
-If you are going to SFO from another city it may be necessary to transfer to an SFO-bound train.
+Take any SFO-bound train.
+Direct service is available from downtown San Francisco and Downtown Oakland on the Antioch to SFO (Yellow) line and the Richmond to Millbrae + SFO (Red) line.
+SFO will always be listed in the name of the train and line.
+From other areas, it may be necessary to transfer to an SFO-bound train.
 Check the BART System Map for transfer points.

 Upon arriving at SFO, walk, or take the AirTrain Red Line from BART to Terminal 1, 2 or 3 for domestic flights.
 The International Terminal check-in counters are a short walk from the BART station main entrance.

-To enter the BART system, insert your ticket into the fare gate and it will be returned to you, or tap your Clipper card on the top of the fare gate.
-Use the same ticket when you exit.
-The correct fare will be deducted automatically and tickets with remaining value will be returned.
-If your ticket has too little value, a sign on the fare gate will tell you to go to a nearby Addfare vending machine where you can add enough value to your ticket to exit the BART system.
+To enter the BART system, hold your Clipper card or phone loaded with Clipper in your wallet over the fare gate card reader.
+The correct fare will be deducted automatically.
+If your card has too little value, a sign on the fare gate will tell you to go to a nearby Addfare vending machine where you can add enough value to exit the BART system.